sean-langley/fetch.test/README.md

  - headers (dictionary, optional) — The HTTP headers to include in the request.
  - body (string, optional) — The HTTP body to include in the request.

 An example YAML was provided, but it does seem to make some an assumption that the input is actually an array.
-This has been corrected so we can correctly parse the YAML:
+Additionally, the array does not seem to be properly formatted YAML.
+This has been corrected so we can correctly parse the file:

 ```
 sites: